Reviewer #3 reporting for duty. Ready to roll the dice of peer-review! [about]

 This makes the reviewer assignment less random, as it gives the submission authors some useful information to select the most qualified reviewers for the submission with only some faint speculation on reviewer sentiment (reviewers were not even yet instructed to make up their mind!):

 II.
 Author veto: the submission authors can veto a few reviewers based on their uncritical reviews such that 3 reviewers remain.

 Then the 3 remaining reviewers finish up as usual:

 III.
-Reviewing completion: author-selected 3 reviewers then write an ordinary review that scrutinises the submission, identifies both strengths and weakness of the submission and weights them against each other
+Reviewing completion: 3 author-selected reviewers then write an ordinary review that scrutinises the submission, identifies both strengths and weaknesses of the submission and weighs them against each other

 In phase I. reviewers together create a heap of questions which are answered by the authors in phase II. (the questions do not inform author vetos as they are not linked to reviewer IDs) and help the selected reviewers in phase III. to avoid severe misunderstandings.